paulmcfe/research-bot/research-bot-v4/README.md

 ## How It Works

-### Multi-Agent Pipeline
+### Agentic RAG Pipeline

-ResearchBot v6 processes queries through a coordinated multi-agent workflow:
+ResearchBot v4 processes queries through a multi-stage LangGraph workflow:

-1. **Research Coordinator** (Supervisor)
-   - Receives the user's research question
-   - Delegates to specialist agents in sequence
-   - Delivers the final synthesized response

-2. **Query Analyst**
+1. **Planning Stage**
-   - Analyzes the complexity of the query
+   - Analyzes the user's query
-   - For simple questions: confirms direct search is sufficient
-   - For complex questions: breaks them into 2-3 focused sub-questions
+   - Decomposes complex questions into focused sub-questions
-   - Example: "Why did Vapor Labs fail and what lessons were learned?" → separate queries for each aspect
+   - Example: "Compare themes in Moby-Dick and Alice in Wonderland" → separate queries for each book

+2. **Retrieval Stage**
+   - Performs semantic search using vector embeddings
+   - Retrieves top-k relevant document chunks for each sub-question
+   - Deduplicates results to avoid redundancy

-3. **Document Researcher**
+3. **Synthesis Stage**
-   - Executes searches against the knowledge base
-   - Uses the `search_documents` tool to retrieve relevant content
+   - Combines information from multiple sources
-   - Compiles key findings with source references
+   - Generates coherent findings with proper citations [1], [2], etc.
+   - Acknowledges gaps and conflicts in the source material

-4. **Report Writer**
+4. **Reflection Stage**
-   - Synthesizes all research findings into a coherent response
-   - Cites sources using [Source 1], [Source 2], etc.
-   - Notes conflicting information and acknowledges gaps
+   - Evaluates the quality of findings (confidence score 0.0-1.0)
+   - Determines if more research is needed
+   - Can trigger additional retrieval iterations (up to 3 max)

 ### Document Processing

-1. **Loading**: Text files (.txt) are loaded from the `./documents` directory at startup
+1. **Loading**: Text files (.txt, .md) are loaded from the specified directory
 2. **Chunking**: Documents are split into 1000-character chunks with 200-character overlap
 3. **Embedding**: Each chunk is embedded using `text-embedding-3-small` (1536 dimensions)
 4. **Storage**: Embeddings are stored in an in-memory Qdrant vector database (COSINE distance)